syntevo/syntevo.github.io/SmartGit/Latest/Azure-DevOps.md

 If you have multiple Azure DevOps accounts, you can run through the above procedure for each of your accounts.
-This requires to login for every account in your web browser before invoking **Generate API Token**.
+This requires to login for every account in your web browser before invoking **Generate Token**.

 To have the **OAuth** token to work for multiple accounts, Git has to request credentials per-repository.
 To check if the proper configuration is already set, invoke: